planarvoid/WordPress-Android/README.md

     $ git clone git@github.com:soundcloud/SoundCloud-Android.git
     $ cd SoundCloud-Android
-    $ bundle install
+    $ ./gradlew assembleDebug
-    $ rake build
+    $ ./gradlew installDebug
-    $ adb install app/target/soundcloud-android-X.Y.Z-debug.apk

-## Opening the project in Intellij IDEA
+## Opening the project in Android Studio

-Make sure there are no leftover config files in the project (`git clean -dfx`).

-Copy the current debug configuration into the app resource dir:

-    $ cp app/properties/app_properties_debug.xml app/res/values/

-Open IntelliJ, select "Import project", select `pom.xml` from the root project directory.
+Open Android Studio, select "Import project", select `build.gradle` from the root project directory.

 Select Next and confirm the import of the parent project.
+In case you are asked to use the `gradle wrapper`, just say Yes.

-IDEA will automatically download and manage dependencies.
+Android Studio will automatically download and manage dependencies and will ask you to reload the project.

-To set up shared codestyle settings for Intellij:

-    $ rake setup_codestyle

 ## Running tests

 ### Robolectric tests on command line

-You can run all or individual unit tests using Maven. `cd` into the parent module, then run
+You can run all or individual unit tests using Gradle. `cd` into the parent module, then run

-    $ mvn test -DfailIfNoTests=false
+    $ ./gradlew test

 to run all tests, or

+    $ ./gradlew test -Dtest.single=TrackingApiTest

+to run all test inside a class, or

-    $ mvn test -DfailIfNoTests=false -Dtest=FooTest,BarTest,BazTest#shouldHonk
+    $ ./gradlew test -Dtest.single=TrackingApiTest

-to run individual tests.
+to run one single test.

-### Robolectric tests in IDEA
+### Robolectric tests in Android Studio

 Add a file `local.properties` to the app directory containing the path to the Android SDK:

     $ echo "sdk.dir=$ANDROID_HOME" > app/local.properties

+In your Run/Debug configuration you should have one called: `robolectric-tests` which will execute all unit tests.

-Change the default JUnit Run/Debug configuration to look like this:
+You should also setup your default run configuration for JUnit so it looks like this:
 ![JUnit default run config][JUnit default run config]

 ## [Wiki][wiki] topics